computindo/windows-cleanup-script/README.md

 **A section shows `[SKIP]`**

 Not an error.
 It means that particular item wasn't found on your system — for example, no `Windows.old` folder, an empty Recycle Bin, or an app (Teams, Spotify, Discord) that isn't installed.

+**Files appear in `[i] LOCKED` section**

+Not an error.
+These files are actively held by Windows or a running process and cannot be deleted while the system is running.
+This is expected behavior — even professional tools like CCleaner cannot remove them.

 ---